shukyp/Linux-US-Services/README.md

 Same is true if there will be an uncovered topic which should appear as part of the package.

-## Tech Info
+## More Tech Info
-Please see README-Tech.md
+Please refer to Doc folder's documents for more info.

 ## Contact point
 Please email to: shukyp@bezeqint.net